tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--part_1.md

 ## Section Summary

 You're all set up for developing Blender scripts.
-You've installed Blender, launched it from the terminal, and ran your first line of code.
+You installed Blender, launched it from the terminal, and ran your first line of code.

 Next up, I'll review some useful Blender features for writing code.